expressjs/expressjs.com/4x/en/api/app-use.md

 Following are some examples of using the [express.static](#express.static) middleware in an Express app.

-Serve static content for the apfrom the "public" directory in the application directory.
+Serve static content for the app from the "public" directory in the application directory.

 ```js
 // GET /style.css etc